Emerging powers, especially Brazil, India and China

 http://gepris.dfg.de/gepris/projekt/369896954?language=en

 This project examines why emerging powers like Brazil and India have diversified the strategic loci of their trade policy activities since the early 2000s despite gaining substantial political and economic benefits from their ongoing membership in the World Trade Organization.
 I argue that the dominance of political ideas and/or economic interests in domestic policymaking situations encourages politicians to use, substitute or seek to reform the WTO in reference to both trade liberalization and dispute settlement.
-Main findings are available in my book, The Trade Policy of Emerging Powers: Strategic Choices of Brazil and India (Palgrave Macmillan 2013).
+Main findings are available in The Trade Policy of Emerging Powers: Strategic Choices of Brazil and India (Palgrave Macmillan 2013, paperback 2016).

 Research funded by grants from the Ruhr-University Bochum and the International Studies Association.